saifkhan179/MyRepo/Building-Infra-with-terraform-advanced.md

 1. Defining Variables

-- Let us create a New file called ```variables.tf``` in Visual Studio Code under the folder ```terraformOCI``` by clicking on the `New File` symbol present beside the folder name and try to reference the `region` as a variable.
+- Let us create a New file called ```variables.tf```.
+In Visual Studio Code under the folder ```terraformOCI``` click on the `New File` symbol present beside the folder name and try to reference the `region` as a variable.
 Add this snippet to contents of the variables.tf file.

 ```
 variable "region" {